 18. Defendants have registered, established or purchased, and maintained their Seller IDs.
-Upon information and belief, Defendants may have engaged in fraudulent conduct with respect to the registration of the Seller IDs and Subject Domain Names.
+Upon information and belief, Defendants may have engaged in fraudulent conduct with respect to the registration of the Seller IDs.

-19. Upon information and belief, some Defendants have registered and/or maintained their Seller IDs for the purpose of engaging in illegal counterfeiting activities.
+19. Upon information and belief, some Defendants have registered and/or maintained their Seller IDs for the sole purpose of engaging in illegal counterfeiting activities.

-20. Upon information and belief, Defendants will continue to register or acquire new seller identification aliases and domain names for the purpose of selling and offering for sale goods bearing counterfeit and confusingly similar imitations and unauthorized reproductions or derivative works of one or more of Plaintiff's trademarks unless preliminarily and permanently enjoined.
+20. Upon information and belief, Defendants will continue to register or acquire new seller identification aliases and domain names for the purpose of selling and offering for sale goods bearing counterfeit and confusingly similar imitations of one or more of Plaintiff's trademarks unless preliminarily and permanently enjoined.